10 Essential Live Chat Best Practices & How to Execute Them

 Live chat is a great customer support tool that provides your customers with immediate responses and real-time support.
 Having an effective live chat is a great way to build rapport with customers as well as increase customer satisfaction.

-Live chat and its tools allow your customer support team to work remotely which does carry some cybersecurity risks but it has great benefits for your business.
+Live chat and its tools allow your customer support team to work remotely which does carry some cybersecurity risks.

 But live chat does need to be implemented correctly.
 By following the best practices outlined in this article, you will be able to create a live chat experience that your customers will love.